software-mansion/react-native-gesture-handler/README.md

 ## Controlling gesture handlers interactions

 Gesture handler library API allows for defining some basic interaction between handler components.
-Interactions can be defined by first setting a string identifer for a handler component with the `id` property and then referencing it with `waitFor` or `simultaneousHandlers` props in other handler component.
+Interactions could be defined by first setting a ref object (`React.createRef()`) for a handler component with the `ref` property and then referencing it with `waitFor` or `simultaneousHandlers` props in other handler component.

+You could read about refs in React [docs](https://reactjs.org/docs/refs-and-the-dom.html)

+If you want to use link two gesture handlers (by using `waitFor` or `simultaneousHandlers`) with React older than 16.3, you need to set a globally unique string identifier for the handler with `id` property and then use it in `waitFor` or `simultaneousHandlers` props for the other handler.
+Note that this way of linking handlers is deprecated and will be removed in future releases

 #### `waitFor` property

-This property accepts one or more gesture handler IDs (either as a single string or an array of strings).
+This property accepts one or more gesture handler refs (either as a single ref or an array of refs).
 If this property is set, the gesture handler will wait for the provided handlers to fail before it can activate.

 #### `simultaneousHandlers` property

-This property accepts one or more gesture handler IDs (either as a single string or an array of strings).
-Setting this property will make the gesture handler recognize a gesture simultaneously with handlers with provided IDs.
+This property accepts one or more gesture handler refs (either as a single ref or an array of refs).
+Setting this property will make the gesture handler recognize a gesture simultaneously with handlers with given refs.
 Typical use case would be a map component, for which we want both pinch and rotate gestures to be recognized simultaneously.

 ## Custom components